|This blog contains affiliate links, see the links with the asterisk sign |

 Hand Luggage is the way forward

-Over the last three years, I have been to a wedding in Slovakia, a three day Hen Do in Ibiza, a girls weekend in Madrid and a cruise to Bruges – and I managed all of these trips with just my hand luggage bag.
+Over the years, I have been to a wedding in Slovakia, a three day Hen Do in Ibiza, a girls weekend in Madrid, a cruise to Bruges, a weekend of exploring Amsterdam and a birthday break to Barcelona – and I managed all of these trips with just my hand luggage bag.

 Yep, that’s right, just 10kgs of FREE luggage.